Christopher Nolan’s Inception, the Oscar-winning sci-fi heist film about dreams, marks its tenth anniversary since its theatrical release in 2010.

 Nolan sandwiched a pair of original films between the trilogy.
 The Prestige came first in 2006 between the first two films while this one was released between the last two films.
 It’s inexcusable that Nolan didn’t earn an Oscar nomination for directing.
 Yes, Inception earned nominations for Best Picture and Original Screenplay.
 But you cannot tell me that The King’s Speech is a better directed film.
 Inception is far superior of a film on every level!
 If you ask me, Inception is the second best film of the year next to the Facebook film.

 While Nolan may have been robbed of a directing nomination, the film won in cinematography, visual effects, and both sound categories.
 Both the visual effects and Wally Pfister’s cinematography put Inception in a world of its own with every dream level having their own unique look.
 Ten years later, it still shows.
 Musically speaking, Hans Zimmer delivers an impressive score.
 The most notable selection is “Dream is Collapsing.”
 “Ratical Notion” carries sounds similar insofar as the instrumentation is concerned.
 The overall soundtrack is superb.

 Inception is a different kind of heist film but it is hard to imagine it coming from any filmmaker other than Christopher Nolan.

 DIRECTOR/SCREENWRITER: Christopher Nolan

-CAST: Leonardo DiCaprio, Ken Watanabe, Joseph Gordon-Levitt, Marion Cotillard, Ellen Page, Tom Hardy, Cillian Murphy, Tom Berenger, Dileep Rao, and Michael Caine
+CAST: Leonardo DiCaprio, Ken Watanabe, Joseph Gordon-Levitt, Marion Cotillard, Elliot Page, Tom Hardy, Cillian Murphy, Tom Berenger, Dileep Rao, and Michael Caine